ComputeCanada/magic_castle/docs/README.md

 If you own a domain, you can register the login external IP address under `{cluster_name}.{domain}` manually with your registrar.
-An optional module following the current module in the example `main.tf` can register the domain name if your domain's name servers are administered by CloudFlare.
+An optional module following the current module in the example `main.tf` can register the domain name if your domain's nameservers are administered by CloudFlare.

 **Requirement**: Must be a fully qualified DNS name and